jjkcoding/Josh-Portfolio/index.md

 # Data Analyst / Data Scientist Porfolio

 ## [Personal Expenses Dashboard](https://github.com/jjkcoding/Personal-Expenses-Dashboard)
-* Displayed a rough analysis through pivot tables in Excel
+* Conducted data analysis by utilizing pivot tables in Excel, which provided a rough analysis of the data.
-* Cleaned data and added categories using Python
+* Cleaned the data and added categories using Python, which allowed for a more in-depth analysis of the data.
-* Plotted and discovered key information using Tableau
+* Plotted and discovered key information using Tableau, which enabled the visualization of the data and helped identify patterns and trends.
-* Designed an interactive dashboard of my expenses using Tableau
+* Designed an interactive dashboard of my expenses using Tableau, which presented the data in a visually appealing and user-friendly way.
-* **Coding Languages:** Excel, Python, Tableau
 ![Expenses Dashboard](https://user-images.githubusercontent.com/43764400/151029041-8900d796-ce09-4d08-aa4d-9cec3f79e980.png)

 ## [U.S. Housing Index NSA Analysis](https://github.com/jjkcoding/US-Housing-Index-NSA-Analysis)
-* Filtered and manipulated over one hundred thousand housing entries with SQLite
+* Analyzed and manipulated over 100,000 housing entries using SQLite, ensuring high-quality data for analysis.
-* Displayed the data onto a bar chart and a choropleth to better visualize the data using Python
+* Utilized Python to display the data on a bar chart and choropleth, providing an intuitive and informative visualization of the data.
-* Discovered key findings about the housing prices for all states in the U.S.
+* Identified key findings about housing prices for all states in the U.S., providing insights into the overall trends of the housing market.
-* Created an interactive dashboard of key findings with Tableau
+* Designed an interactive dashboard using Tableau to showcase the key findings, enabling a user-friendly and visually appealing display of the data.
 * **Coding Languages:** SQL, Python, Tableau

 ![United States Index NSA Dashboard](https://user-images.githubusercontent.com/43764400/150911866-c5139514-cd8e-424c-a4e1-522a2ab726f0.png)